-The 2021 increase is entirely attributed to the Rafale purchase at the end of the year, which resulted in a rebalance and a 49.7% rise in the planned budget.
-It should nevertheless be taken into account that the amount can be changed in the final balance sheet for 2021.
+The 2021 increase is entirely attributed to the Rafale purchase at the end of the year, which resulted in a rebalance and a 43% increase in the planned budget.
 Prior to that, there were no significant fluctuations during the year, and the initial budget was slightly underspent.

-Croatia spent the largest portion of its military budget on personnel; however, the above purchase might change the planned budget structure in favour of arms and equipment.
+Croatia spent the largest portion of its military budget on personnel; however, the above purchase changed the planned budget structure in favour of arms and equipment.
 The Croatian defence budget is the most transparent and disaggregated in the region.
-Unlike the budgets of other countries, the Croatian budget shows major procurements individually and breaks them down into subcategories.
+Unlike the budgets of other countries, it shows major procurements individually and breaks them down into subcategories.